nachomillangarcia/helm-chart-kubernator/README.md

-# HELM CHART FOR KUBERNATOR
+# Helm Chart for Kubernator

 ## Kubernator?
 Kubernator is a web dashboard for Kuberenetes.
-It's a complement for other dashboards, as Kubernator focus on representing and editing all objects in the cluster, including CRDs.
+It is a complement for other dashboards, as Kubernator focus on representing and editing all objects in the cluster, including CRDs.

 Please check out and give an star to its [repository](https://github.com/smpio/kubernator).

 This chart adds a new feature: letting expose Kubernator with an ingress.
 I add a new container to the pod that runs `kubectl proxy` for you and then expose its port for the appropriate paths in an ingress.
 For that, this chart creates a serviceAccount and clusterRoleBinding with **cluster-admin permissions**.

-For that it is necessary to use an ingress controller, no way to do it via service.
+It is necessary to use an ingress controller, no way to do it via service.
 You can always access Kubernator by running `kubectl proxy` in your local.